Chukwuemeka-Mba/css-exercises/flex/02-flex-header/README.md

 - list-items are horizontal, and are centered vertically inside the header
 - left-links and right-links are pushed all the way to the left and right, and stay at the edge of the header when the page is resized.
 - This exercise does not use floats, inline-block, or absolute positioning.

+What I learned:

+I learned how to put items in a div.
+How to center items in a div.
+How to make use of a display flex and how to space between items in a container and gap texts in a  list.